i8degrees/redstone-university/src/Part-I--Foundations/02_The-Grammar-of-Circuits/draft.md

 ### Module 2 Conclusion

-Huzzah!
+Excellent work.
 You've successfully taken your first steps into the world of digital logic.
 You started with the abstract idea of Boolean Algebra and ended by building physical, working circuits that obey its laws.
 You now understand the three foundational gates—NOT, OR, and AND—and have experienced the core engineering principle of building complex components from simpler ones.

 You have built the essential "verbs" of our computer's language.
 In the next module, **The Art of Logic**, we will expand our vocabulary with more specialized gates and learn the powerful techniques of simplification that allow engineers to design circuits that are not only correct, but also elegant and efficient.